scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    python3 -m pip install pycid

-PyCID is under continual development and so one can install the latest developmental package using a git checkout from the PyCID repository on Github, https://github.com/causalincentives/pycid.
+PyCID is under continual development and so one can install the latest developmental package using a git checkout from the PyCID repository on GitHub, https://github.com/causalincentives/pycid.

 Notation
 ++++++++